 An intervention may follow a classic group structure, or it may involve a series of one-on-one conversations.
 There are many types of intervention, and addiction professionals will help you choose the best one for your loved one and your situation.

-After a loved one agrees to treatment, he or she begins detox.
+After a loved one agrees to treatment, he or she begins the detox level of care.
 You may have noticed withdrawal symptoms as signs of prescription drug abuse before.
 If your loved one couldn’t get enough of his or her drug of choice, flu-like symptoms may have developed.
 Detox involves letting the body fully readjust to functioning without any drugs present.
 The experience varies in intensity depending on how tolerant your loved one is.
 In a formal detox program, medical professionals help you or a loved one transition from physical dependence to sobriety.
 Therapy begins once withdrawal symptoms fade.

 Therapy for prescription drug abuse typically includes Cognitive Behavioral Therapy.
 It may also include family therapy, contingency management programs, group therapy and alternative therapy options.